 Board Audit Committee (BAC):

-The BAC comprises of four members, three of which are independent and one is non-independent.
-The committee met eight times in 2018.
+The BAC comprises of four members, three of whom are independent and one is non-independent.
+The committee met nine times in 2019.

-The composition of the BAC and particulars of meetings attended by the members of the BAC are given in table 4.
+The composition of the BAC and members' attendance at meetings are given in the table below: